ibm-cloud-docs/devsecops-alm/devsecops-alm-release-notes.md

 Version 2.5.0 of DevSecOps Application Lifecycle Management released :   Version 2.5.0 of the DevSecOps Application Lifecycle Management is available in the {{site.data.keyword.cloud_notm}} [catalog](/catalog#reference_architecture){: external}.

+Upgrading to 2.5.0

+:  Upgrading from 2.4.3
-If upgrading from 2.4.3, it is recommended to set the new variable `compliance_pipeline_repo_name` to `compliance-pipelines`, this will prevent the forced replacement of the `compliance-pipelines` tool integration as with what would have happened when upgrading from `2.0.3` to `2.4.3`.
-Do not set this if upgrading from `2.0.3` to `2.5.0`.
+      When upgrading from version 2.4.3, set the `compliance_pipeline_repo_name` variable to `compliance-pipelines` to prevent the forced replacement of the compliance-pipelines tool integration.

+Do not set this variable if upgrading from `2.0.3` to `2.5.0`.
-{: note}
+{: #important}

-Note: Upgrading from `2.0.3`.
-An unused Terraform resource of type `random_string` had been previously created using the default settings.
-You will see this being destroyed in the upgrade.
+:  Upgrading from 2.0.3
+During the upgrade process, an unused Terraform resource of type `random_string` is destroyed.

+Fixed issues
-This release fixes an issue where the `slack-notifications` pipeline property is incorrectly calculated when enabling the Slack tool integration.
-This only applies if the value is not explicitly set in the the pipelines property JSON.
+:   The slack-notifications pipeline property is now correctly calculated when enabling the Slack tool integration.

+New features
+:   Support for a private worker tool integration is now available.
+The following variables are used to configure the private worker tool integration:
+   * `privateworker_name`
+   * `privateworker_credentials_secret_name`
+   * `privateworker_secret_value`
+   * `create_privateworker_secret`
+   * `enable_privateworker`

+Additional information
-Note: The individual CI, CD and CC modules leveraged by the ALM introduce a new variable specifying the name of the `compliance-pipelines` repository.
-The variable is not used in the default configuration but it causes a forced replacement of the repository integration.
-There is no deletion to the repository itself only the tool integration.
+:  The individual CI, CD, and CC modules used by the ALM introduce a new variable that specifies the name of the compliance-pipelines repository.
+While this variable is not used in the default configuration, it may cause a forced replacement of the repository integration.
+Note that this does not affect the repository itself, only the tool integration.

+Private Worker Configuration

-Support for a private worker tool integration.
+:  To add a private worker to your set of toolchains:
-`privateworker_name`,
-`privateworker_credentials_secret_name`,
-`privateworker_secret_value`,
-`create_privateworker_secret`,
-`enable_privateworker`

-An existing private worker services apikey is required.
-To add the private worker to the toolchains first set `enable_privateworker` to `true`.
-This variable adds the worker tool integration to the toolchains.
-This tool requires a service apikey for the private worker.
-To do this set `create_privateworker_secret` to `true`.
-This tells the Terraform to create/push the provided service apikey secret value in `privateworker_secret_value` to the configured Secrets Manager instance under the secret name provided in `privateworker_credentials_secret_name`.
+   1. Set the `enable_privateworker` variable to `true` to add the worker tool integration to your toolchains.
+   2. Set the `create_privateworker_secret` variable to `true` to create a secret in your Secrets Manager instance.
+   3. Provide the service API key for your private worker in the `privateworker_secret_value` variable.
+   4. Specify the secret name in the `privateworker_credentials_secret_name` variable where the service API key will be stored.

+   An existing private worker services API key is required.
+   {: #note}

-For more information, see [Variables](/docs/devsecops-alm?topic=devsecops-alm-devsecops-alm-vars)
+For more information, refer to [Variables](/docs/devsecops-alm?topic=devsecops-alm-devsecops-alm-vars).

 ## 6 November 2024
 {: #devsecops-alm-nov2024}